 Can I wash my bra with regular detergent

 Yes, you can use regular laundry detergent to wash bras.
 You can always use a gentle detergent if you prefer, but regular detergent won't hurt your bras.

 Can I wash my bra with dish soap?

 You could, but you definitely shouldn't.
 Dish soap is made for cleaning grease and grime and the detergents are much harsher than in mild laundry detergent.
 Harsh cleaners break down the fibers in the fabric and ruin the elastic in the band.

-Also laundry detergent has ingredients to balance pH and enzymes to gently yet effectively clean your clothes.
-Dish soap has preservatives and harsh scents that can irritate the skin, especially if it’s sensitive.
+Detergent also has ingredients to balance pH and enzymes to gently yet effectively clean your clothes.
+Dish soap has preservatives and harsh scents that can irritate the skin, especially if it's sensitive.

 What about lingerie bags?

 If you plan to wash your bras in a washing machine, you should make sure to use a lingerie bag.
 Putting your bras in a mesh bag will prevent them from getting stretched out or snagging on other items.
 Using a mesh laundry bag to machine wash your bras is especially important for lace bras or bras made of other delicate fabrics.